Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Kiidaa blinked himself out of his distant thoughts and back into the here-and-now, to tilt his head at Alex.

 *King* Alex, by the gods.
 Gilgamesh had fathered many sons over the centuries, and Kiidaa had liked nearly all of them.
-They’d all grown into fine men, served the Line and the cause with distinction…and all had eventually retired to Earth, where their presence across the centuries and continents had no doubt served to make the process of genetic ancestry tracking a fair bit more complex than it otherwise would have been.
+They’d all grown into fine men, served the Line and the cause with distinction... and all had eventually retired to Earth, where their presence across the centuries and continents had no doubt served to make the process of genetic ancestry tracking a fair bit more complex than it otherwise would have been.

 Alex was born at the right time to be the greatest of them, but that thought made it sound like he wouldn’t have been one of the best anyway.
 He was *insightful,* in a way his father wasn’t.

 Very dangerous, that.

-"This has been…a long path," Kiidaa replied.
+"This has been... a long path," Kiidaa replied.

 "True, but noncommittal."
 Alex had learned a nasty habit of seeing right through him.
-On any other occasion, Kiidaa found it pleasantly challenging. *Today,* though…
+On any other occasion, Kiidaa found it pleasantly challenging. *Today,* though...

 He looked around the bridge.
 The *Dawnlight* was Alex’s flagship, the equal to Gilgamesh’s and any one of the Queens’ Fleet.
 A fine ship from which to lead an invasion, and far better suited to the task to come than Kiidaa’s own *Seared Rascal.*